Investing in Green Bonds with CoPower

 I’ve always had part of my portfolio in renewable energy – it just seems like a no-brainer as our economy must evolve.
 For example I own a modest amount of Brookfield Renewable Partners stock (BEP.UN) and have no plans on selling it, only adding more shares over time.
 I invest in such companies because I believe part of my portfolio returns will come from such companies.
 I also believe such companies are making a difference when it comes to a cleaner environmental footprint.
 “Going green” can be profitable.

 At the Canadian Personal Finance Conference in Toronto last year, I was surrounded by fellow personal finance enthusiasts, passionate money media experts, authors, web designers, and various financial firms keen on all things investing and money management.
 One of those firms was CoPower, who delivered an impressive presentation about green investing with their Green Bonds.
 Over the last few months I’ve read up on CoPower’s Green Bonds.
 For readers who don’t know about this innovative product please read on – and you can decide if this is something that’s right for you.

 CoPower’s Green Bonds are private, fixed-rate bonds.
 CoPower pools loans to finance green initiatives.
 Green Bonds help power (hence the company name) clean energy projects across Canada and the U.S.

 Based in Montreal, the company powers/helps finance solar energy projects, energy efficiency retrofits, and geothermal heating and cooling systems- to name a few.

-At this time they offer two Green Bond products: 1) a 5-year Green Bond and 2) a 3-year Green Bond.
+At the time of this post, there are two products: 1) a 5-year Green Bond and 2) a 3-year Green Bond.